eslachance/enmap/README.md

 ### Q: How big can the Enmap be?

 **A**: The size of the memory used is directly proportional to the size of all the keys loaded in memory.
-The more data you have, the more complex it is, the more memory it can use.
-You can use the [fetchAll](https://enmap.evie.dev/usage/fetchall) options to reduce memory usage.
+The more data you have, the more complex it is, the more memory it will use.
+You can use the [fetchAll](https://enmap.evie.dev/usage/fetchall) option to reduce memory usage.

 ### Q: Who did you make this for?

-**A**: Enmap was made specifically for beginner in mind.
+**A**: Enmap was made specifically for beginners in mind.
 It's for you, the budding javascript developer that wants to save data in a database but doesn't want to learn SQL - yet.
 It's also for people that want to rapidly prototype some app that depends on a database but doesn't want to have to deal with queries, even if it's not the most efficient way to do things.

-### Q: What's is used for?
+### Q: What can it be used for?

 **A**: Enmap is useful for storing very simple key/value data for easy retrieval, and also for more complex objects with many properties.
 Mainly, because of who I originally made this for, it's used in Discord.js Bots to save currencies, content blocks, server settings, and